lmullen/civil-procedure-codes/README.md

 1. Run `make setup && make codes && make splits` to create directories for the results, install the R packages from packrat, clean the codes text files, and split them into sections.
 2. Running `make all` will then run all the analytical code in the repository in the proper order.
 Various subtasks, documented in the `Makefile` will create pieces of the analysis, such as finding the matches between sections (`make lsh`), creating the network graph (`make network`), creating the clusters (`make clusters`), and creating the article and visualizations (`make article`).

+### License

+The code in this repository is made available under the MIT license.
+See file `LICENSE.txt` for details.